TeskaLabs/asab/docs/reference/application/reference.md

         ...
 ```

-The Publish-Subscribe message `Application.exit!`{.interpreted-text
-role="any"} is published when exit-time begins.
+The Publish-Subscribe message `Application.exit!` is published when exit-time begins.

 Set the exit code of the application, see `os.exit()` in the Python
 documentation.
 If `force` is `False`, the exit code will be set only if